cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

   - A folder for the protobuff definitions called `proto`
   - A folder for the UI called `vue`, see [Vue.js](https://vuejs.org/)

-You can observe in the code following lines:
+In the code, you can observe the following line that provides helpful context:

 ```golang
 // this line is used by starport scaffolding # 1
 ```

-so you should not replace those files in order to keep Starport working.
+Do not remove or replace this line in your code as it keeps Starport working.

 So in the `chain` folder, run: